sonic182/chess-template/README.md

 # Chess - Doofinder Code Challenge 2022

-Project skeleton and rules for the Doofinder Code Challenge 2022.

-The event will take place on October 18 and 19, 2022 at the Doofinder offices at 63 Cronos Street.
-It will start on the 18th at 12:00 and end on the 19th at 12:00.
-The presentation and awards ceremony will be on the 19th at 15:30.
+- **October 18 and 19, 2022 at the Doofinder offices at 63 Cronos Street**.
+- Starts the 18th at 12:00 and ends on the 19th at 12:00.
+- The presentation and awards ceremony will be on the 19th at 15:30.

+## Please, read me

+**MAKE SURE YOU READ THE ENTIRE DOCUMENT AND PROPERLY UNDERSTAND IT BEFORE START CODING!!!**

 ## Challenge Rules